 In short, mixing personal and business social media content would put the entrepreneur or firm in the worst of both worlds situation.

 Every individual will have his own political ideologies and religious convictions, but they should not be shared on business Social media marketing platforms, be it Twitter, Facebook, and Linkedin.
 If you want to criticize a ruling or opposition political party or take a stand on a religious issue, you can use your personal blog or any other media to air your views, and it should not be reflected as the views of the business organization or in your capacity as owner or head of the institution.
 It should be reflected as personal views.

 Apart from the fact that it does not make business sense, it could also upset the customers and the general public.
-Even among people who share the same faith, there could be a difference of opinion on issues related to the church, temple or mosque, or related institutions, on practices, stand taken on an issue by religious leaders or socio-political issues.
-In such a pluralistic scenario within a religious congregation itself, even a well-meaning comment from a business owner can spark a huge controversy.
+Even among people who share the same faith, there could be a difference of opinion on issues related to the church, temple or mosque, or related institutions, on practices, stands taken on an issue by religious leaders, or socio-political issues.
+In such a pluralistic scenario within a religious congregation, even a well-meaning comment from a business owner can spark a huge controversy.
 It could then be discussed, taken out of context, criticized, and commented upon.
 Apart from getting negative publicity for the individual, it may harm their business prospects also if it hurts one section of a religious community while being pitted against the other.

 3. Using it only as a free platform